Tuesday, 29 May 2018

 After what is reported as a 'short holiday', William returned to that area of North Devon on Monday 30th July 1923, arriving by train at Okehampton Station.
 Could the working class man afford to go on a short holiday or did he purposely leave the area after the fracas?

-What we do know is that day at Okehampton Station, William's life changed forever...
+What we do know is that day (30th July 1923) at Okehampton Station, William's life changed forever...

 From the station, William got a lift in a lorry belonging to Mr J. H. Treneman of Hatherleigh.
 The lorry, driven by Frederick Northcott, carried six further railway workmen, and heavy iron and steel girders for use in the construction of the railway bridge over the River Torridge.

 At the top of the hill, chains on the lorry broke, causing it to become a runaway.
 The driver shouted to the other men to jump, whilst he tried to control the vehicle.
 All the men, apart from William, managed to escape.
 The lorry quickly gained speed, reaching about fifty miles an hour.
 At the bottom of the road, it crashed into the garden wall of the police station.
 William Weeks was at work there at the time and was instantaneously killed.
 Our William and the driver were thrown forward, and the girders hurled through the air, landing on and around them.
-They were renders unconscious and seriously injured.
+They were rendered unconscious and seriously injured.
 William sustained broken ribs and a fractured jaw.

 The pair were taken by motor ambulance to the Okehampton Workhouse Infirmary and treated by Dr Wright.
 A month later, they were still too ill to give evidence in the inquest of the death of William Weeks; however, our William was able to get out of doors.